build-on-aws/content/posts/practical-cloud-guide/deploy-a-cloud-database-to-scale-lamp-app/index.md

 date: 2023-06-20
 ---

 In previous tutorials you deployed a single application on a VPC.
 Applications like these are called monolithic applications because all the components are tightly coupled in a single server.
 Cloud architectures are frequently loosely coupled with application components connected via the network.
-This tutorial is an update of of a Lightsail workshop.
+This tutorial is an update of a [Lightsail workshop](https://www.lightsailworkshop.com/).

 Unlike the tutorial, and in keeping with conventions of the Practical Cloud Guide.
 You will complete an updated version of the workshop with the AWS CLI instead of the AWS Lightsail console.
-You will deploy a monolithic LAMP application and an external relational database, the replace the monolithic app’s database with the external database.
+You will deploy a monolithic [LAMP (Linux, Apache, MySQL, PHP)](https://aws.amazon.com/what-is/lamp-stack/) application and an external relational database, the replace the monolithic app’s database with the external database.
 In addition, you will scale the application by adding additional servers to a load balancer that distributes requests to the servers.

 ## What you will learn